2ood/oodlib/README.md

 This is a (former) dev blog of 2ood.

-Now, its content have been migrated to [2ood knowledge base](https://2ood.gitbook.io/2ood-knowledge-base).
+Now, its content has been migrated to [2ood knowledge base](https://2ood.gitbook.io/2ood-knowledge-base).